-Once the term sheet has been issued and accepted by the firm, a more extensive financial modelling exercise may be undertaken to help other Angels understand the risks and opportunities in the deal.
+Once the term sheet has been issued and accepted by the firm, a more extensive financial modelling exercise may be undertaken to help other Angels or other VC Fund partners understand the risks and opportunities in the deal.
 This analysis would look at the likely investment returns under different risk conditions.
 Exit strategies will be formulated under different performance assumptions.
-Once this additional work has been undertaken, the proposal will again be reviewed, perhaps by a larger number of Angels.
-Larger Angel syndicates will have a formal authorisation process for the detailed investigation.
-This protects the syndicate from an over enthusiastic Angel or syndicate manager and allows a wider range of expertise and experience to review the proposal before the syndicate incurs the expense of a detailed due diligence investigation.
+Once this additional work has been undertaken, the proposal will again be reviewed, perhaps by a larger number of Angels or the full investment committee of the VC Fund.
+Larger Angel syndicates and VC Funds will have a formal authorisation process for the detailed investigation.
+This protects the syndicate and VC firm from an over enthusiastic Angel or investment manager and allows a wider range of expertise and experience to review the proposal before the syndicate incurs the expense of a detailed due diligence investigation.